Deknong Kemalawati

-Deknong Kemalawati (2 April 1965, Meulaboh, Aceh) is one of the leading poetess of modern Indonesia, chairman of the Art Council Banda Aceh, winner of the Literary Prize of the Government of Aceh.
+Deknong Kemalawati (born 2 April 1965) is an Indonesian poet.
+She is one of the leading poets of modern Indonesia, chairman of the Art Council Banda Aceh, and winner of the Literary Prize of the Government of Aceh.

 Brief biography

-She graduated from the Pedagogical Faculty of Syiah Kuala University, worked as a mathematics teacher in high school.
-One of the founders of the Institute of Culture and Society (Lapena) (1998), Chairman of the Art Council of Banda Aceh.
-She used to take part in the poetry workshops organizes by Dimas Arika Mihardja.
+Deknong Kemalawati was born on 2 April 1965, in Meulaboh, Aceh.
+She graduated from the Pedagogical Faculty of Syiah Kuala University, and worked as a mathematics teacher in high school.
+She is one of the founders of the Institute of Culture and Society (Lapena) (1998), and Chairman of the Art Council of Banda Aceh.
+She used to take part in the poetry workshops organized by Dimas Arika Mihardja.